 To assist in this assessment, your attorney can submit a recent valuation report for their consideration.
 There is also the option to request that a government valuer determine the value of the property, at no cost to you.
 There are pros and cons to each option, which should be carefully discussed with your attorney.

 You should also discuss whether the property in question may qualify for an exemption from stamp duty, and if so, what documents you may need to get in advance.
 If the property is not exempt, such as agricultural land, the stamp duty tax could amount to the largest expense in getting your deed of gift registered.

 Hopefully, you now understand there really is no average cost to have a deed of gift prepared and registered.
 It may be better to seek a reputable attorney for advice and assistance, starting with a consultation to help you understand all the different factors that may affect your wallet.
 It’s not confined to lawyer fees.
 So, shopping around by telephone for a “best price” may not be the wisest choice.

 © Neela Ramsundar, LL.B (HONS), L.E.C

-Copyright © 2020 Neela Ramsundar, LL.B (HONS), L.E.C is a Civil Litigation Attorney at Law & Certified Mediator.
+Civil Litigation Attorney at Law & Certified Mediator

-Disclaimer: The contents of this article are for general informative purposes only.
-It does not provide legal advice and does not create an attorney-client relationship with any reader.
-For legal advice on your specific situation, please contact an Attorney-at-Law of your choosing directly.
-Liability for any loss or damage of any kind whatsoever allegedly incurred a consequence of using content in this article is thus hereby excluded to the fullest extent permitted by law.
+Disclaimer: The contents of this article is for general informative purposes only.
+It does not provide legal advice and does not create an attorney – client relationship.
+For legal advice, please contact an Attorney-at-Law of your choosing directly.